Shoeboxed/api/README.md

 Beta
 =====

-This API is currently in public beta, which means some endpoints may change without much notice.
+This API is currently in public beta, which means some endpoints may change without notice.

 Please 'Watch' this GitHub repository so that you're automatically notified when this documentation is updated.